wendy2003888/search_imdb/README.md

 ### Crawler

-Option 1: synchronized crawling
+Option 1: Synchronized crawling

 Pros:
-- Gurantee the data accuracy
+- Gurantee the data accuracy.

 Cons:
 - Slow

-Option 2: asynchronous crawling
+Option 2: Asynchronous crawling.

 Pros:
 - Faster processing

-For beta version, choose synchronized crawling to get all the data accurately.
-Can update to synchronous crawling in the future.
+Option 3: Multithread
+Pros:
+- Improve the processing speed ot next level.

+Prefer to use asynchronous crawling for faster processing.
+Can update to multithread later.

 ### Index Builder
 The intuitive is to build a reversed index from token to movie_id.